Best Lehenga Tailor In Delhi

 An important thing to know when you’re getting ready for the big day is your measurements.
 Here’s how you can measure yourself:

 Measure around the circumference of your bust, making sure that all straps are unhooked/loose if wearing strapless.
-These two measurements should give you two different numbers, depending on where you are measuring.
+These two measurements should yield different numbers, depending on where you measure.

 6) Get Help From Tailors If Necessary

 Lehenga cholis have different styles depending on where they’re worn.
-The style you choose can affect your comfort as well as how you look.
+The style you choose can affect your comfort and how you look.

 If you’re not familiar with the ins and outs of lehengas, it’s best to speak with someone who knows the type of dresser that would be ideal for the event and location.

-A great way to tell if you’ve found someone reputable is by asking if they have references or pictures of past events where their work has been showcased.
+A great way to tell if you’ve found someone reputable is to ask whether they have references or photos of past events where their work has been showcased.

 7) Buy Embellishments As An Afterthought

-I like to purchase embroidery at the store only when I need it, and then add embellishments like sequins, rhinestones, and beads as I go along so that I can tailor my lehenga’s look based on how much money I want to spend.
-The good thing about buying decorations as you go is that it gives you more options for design and means that your lehenga will be one-of-a-kind.
+I like to purchase embroidery at the store only when I need it, and then add embellishments like sequins, rhinestones, and beads as I go along, so I can tailor my lehenga’s look to the amount I want to spend.
+The good thing about buying decorations as you go is that it gives you more design options and ensures your lehenga will be one-of-a-kind.

 ADDITIONAL QUESTIONS